 Our agency staff would probably characterize my style as MBWA – Management by Walking Around.
 Many years ago, when I worked at Allegiance Healthcare, now part of Cardinal Health, I heard then-CEO Bob Walter speak about the importance of forcing yourself to be inefficient.
 He was referring to making time to see customers even if it meant not sitting at your desk cranking out e-mails or writing reports.
 Informal conversations with customers and employees generate ideas that don’t lend themselves to formal, structured settings.
 I often learn more in a hallway conversation than sitting in an all-day meeting.

-Employees and clients can expect to see more of me asking a lot of question with the intent of understanding the problems they are facing and listening without judgment.
+Employees and clients can expect to see more of me asking a lot of questions with the intent of understanding the problems they are facing and listening without judgment.
 I may not have all the answers, but I want to inspire people to find ways of solving problems themselves.

 What do you think the future of AT (and of the healthcare advertising business overall) looks like?